Thelma and the Sleaze: History

-In 2012 and 2013 Gilbert, Zimmer and Noelle recorded and produced The Pamela Handerson EP and two other EPs called These Boots Won’t Lick Themselves and Heart Like A Fist.
+In 2012 and 2013 Gilbert, Zimmer and Lombardo wrote recorded and produced The Pamela Handerson EP and two other EPs called These Boots Won't Lick Themselves and Heart Like A Fist.
 In 2014, Zimmer stepped back from the band.
-Gilbert and Noelle brought in Reilly “Gigi” Gallagher to play bass on a more aggressive national touring schedule.
-Gallagher, who attended Belmont University, was in a relationship with Noelle throughout her time in the band.
+Gilbert and Lombardo brought in Reilly "Gigi" Gallagher to play bass on a more aggressive national touring schedule.
+Gallagher, who attended Belmont University, was in a relationship with Lombardo throughout her time in the band.

-In early 2015, the live album Greatest Hits Live was released, featuring Gilbert, Noelle and Gallagher.
+In early 2015, the live album Greatest Hits Live was released, featuring Gilbert, Lombardo and Gallagher.
+The cover art was designed by Lombardo, using a photo taken from a live show in Lexington, showcasing when Gilbert used her guitar to defend herself from an audience member who groped her while performing.
+During the dramatic altercation, Lombardo cleared a six foot jump from behind the drums to assist the removal of audience member by associates of the Lexington chapter of Keghunters motorcycle club, also visible in the album art.

-In February 2016, the band set out to play a show on every night of the month in Nashville – 31 shows in 29 days.
-Director Seth Graves filmed the one-city tour, which was released as the documentary, Kandyland: The Movie.
-During the tour, the band also sold raffle tickets for a chance to win a van.
+In February 2016, the band organized "Kandyland; The Worlds First Intra-City Tour", an immersive experience where the band performed a free show every single night in Nashville at non-traditional locations (laundromat, chocolate factory, etc) – 31 shows in 29 days.
+During the tour, the band gave away a raffle ticket at each show to each person in attendance, and at the end, they raffled the tickets and gave away a custom mini van painted by the band and other Nashville artists.
+Director Seth Graves filmed the one-city tour, which was released as the documentary, Kandyland: The Movie, and premiered at Nashville Film Festival on April 17, 2017.

 On March 23, 2016 at a show in Athens, Georgia, Gallagher had an onstage altercation which resulted in her leaving the stage and band in the middle of the concert.
-Gilbert, Noelle and new organ player Amaia “Coochie Coochie” Aguirre finished the show.
+Gilbert, and new organ player Amaia "Coochie Coochie" Aguirre finished the show.